Neural refractive index field: Unlocking the Potential of Background-oriented Schlieren Tomography in Volumetric Flow Visualization: Mathematical formulation of BOST

 \subsection{Neural refractive index field}

+The specific implementation process of the algorithm is shown in Algorithm.~\ref{algorithm:1}.
 The algorithm here employs an implicit neural network-based approach \citep{mildenhall2021nerf} to represent the 3D refractive index field spatially.
 Specifically, the target function of the refractive index and its corresponding gradient is formulated as \([\mathbf{n_p}, \mathbf{\nabla n_p}] =f(\Theta,\mathbf{p}) \), where \( \mathbf{p}=(x, y, z )\) are input spatial coordinates, and \( \Theta \) represents parameters of the neural network to be trained.
 Here, both the output refractive index and its gradient from this function are used separately to compute the corresponding sensor plane displacements based on the calibrated camera parameters.
 The calibration process is well-documented in \citep{grauer2023volumetric}.

 We back-trace the rays from the camera pixel to the background board, as shown in Fig.~\ref{fig:schematic}(b).
-We can obtain a sequence of refractive indices and the gradients by inputting a series of sampling points along the ray path into the neural network.
-These values are then fed into Eq. \ref{eq:integral relation} to calculate the displacements.
+We can obtain a sequence of refractive indices and gradients by inputting a series of sampling points along the ray path into the neural network.
+These values are then fed into Eq.~\ref{eq:integral relation} to calculate the displacements.
 The integration path theoretically extends from the camera to the background board.
 To minimize the computational cost, we define the integral range as \([t_n, t_f]\), where \(t_n\) and \(t_f\) represent the distances of the farthest and the nearest ray points from the camera within the reconstruction domain.
 A random sampling strategy is then applied as follows: First, we set a random sampling number \(N\), which follows a discrete uniform distribution \(N \sim \text{Uniform}(M-10, M+10)\), where \(M\) increases with the number of iterations, ranging from 60 to 200.
 Then, we divide the integration path into \(N\) sampling intervals and randomly sample a point within each interval as

+where \(t_i\) is the distance between the sampled point \(\mathbf{p_i}\) (see Fig.\ref{fig:schematic} (b)) and the camera pixel, and \(U\) represents continuous uniform sampling.
+Compared with the voxel-based Monte Carlo sampling algorithm, the sampling interval on the backpropagation light corresponding to each pixel only contributes to the pixel itself, and random sampling ensures accuracy while greatly reducing the calculation amount.